Hello Everybody! :D

 If I have to speak about my routine now, I would say my day is super exciting with all the different things I manage to do.

 With working in so many different genres brings different types of challenges every day.
 “Problems”, our chief guest, knocks at my door almost every day.
 But the good news is that MRA taught me to view problems as “Opportunities”, opportunities where I can show my real talent and skills of handling real life situations.
 What I keep telling myself is that, problems are present in everybody’s life, be it anyone of whichever age.
 I am no exception.
 So blaming god is a bad idea because when we consider the bigger picture he’s fair to all and never does any injustice in providing every individual with equal amount of “opportunities”.
-It is on us how we deal with it.
-With a smile or by crying, being sad or with courage and happiness.
+It is on us how we deal with it - with a smile or by crying, by being sad or by acting with courage and by being happy.
 Every day brings new issues.
 It’s the law of nature.
 However, it is on us, what to it to view it like.
 Call it a “problem” or an “opportunity”.
 Through my experience I learnt that just changing the word also makes a huge difference in our behavior towards dealing with the situation.

 Hardships are always going to be a part of our life and so we should not let it overpower us at any stage.
 Everyone can turn their lives in to a grave situation if they want, or, make it simple just by letting a few things go, sometimes accepting and may be laughing off a few things.
 After all life is about the “Nava-rasas” (9 emotions) and without them, life is incomplete.
 It all lies in our perception.
 Life is exactly how we perceive it to be like.
 It is all in our mind.